kkkh0315/Unity_2018_Fundamentals_Tony_Kim/README.md

 # Unity-2018-Fundamentals-Tony-Kim (Creating a Third Person Game)
 This repository contains assests that I created while studying Unity with Unity 2018 Fundamentals in Pluralsight, a lecture provided by Joshua Kinney.
-The Third Person Game prototype that I made includes following features.
+The Third Person Game prototype that I made includes following features listed below.

 ## What's Included
 ### What's included in the project